This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

 While the floor of the tent is made with strong material, it is not bombproof and a degree of care will be needed when choosing your campsite.
 When testing this tent I had no issues with sharp objects puncturing the floor which is something that would happen more often on sil-nylon or other nylon-based tents.

-Those that do want a footprint could opt for a small amount of building Tyvek cut to size.
+Those who do want a footprint could opt for a small amount of building Tyvek cut to size.

 Weight

 At 24 oz / 680 grams, the Hyperlite Mountain Gear Unbound 2P Tent fits right into the ultralight tent category.
-While it is slightly heavier than the class-leading Zpacks Duplex it has improvements that Zpacks did not have until the new Zpacks Duplex Zip (which I am testing and reviewing at the moment).
+While it is slightly heavier than the class-leading Zpacks Duplex it has improvements that only the Zpacks Duplex Zip has.
 Such as the best-in-class waterproof vestibule zips.
 This feature alone would add to a slight weight increase worth every ounce, or should I say gram.

 You will need to add your own ultralight tent stakes and trekking poles to use this tent which will add to the total weight.